Domestic Violence and Dealing with the Past.

 Then the following brief messaging conversation occurred (as cut and pasted from Facebook).

 Bronwyn: “Why do you want me”

 Keith: Hi Bronwyn.
 As I mentioned in my connection invite, I am reaching out to connect with new people.
-I have been working with many people helping them with their relationships.
+As a Relationship and Marriage Counsellor have been working with many individuals and couples helping them with their marriage or relationships.
 Some I have helped people get back together, some their relationships have ended.
 With everyone we work to create better connections with others and our self.
 I have seen many common themes, and this year have focused on giving back and sharing more of my experience to help others, many who are in relationship pain.
 So this is a simple invite to connect and I will be posting regularly to my page and aim to put out a blog a week.
 I believe we are here on this planet to contribute to the lives of others around us, and while I am alive and breathing that is what I plan to do.
 Take care and thanks for asking… Have a great evening and rest of the week.
 Cheers Keith.